Here’s why ‘Dead to Me’ is the perfect Netflix bingewatch for ’19

 Here’s all the reasons why Dead Like Me is the perfect bingewatch for our age.

-It’s the bastard child of Desperate Housewives, Big Little Lies, The Affair & The Sinner
+Dead to Me is the bastard child of Desperate Housewives, Big Little Lies, The Affair, & The Sinner

 Starring Christina Applegate and Linda Cardellini as complicated new BFFs – they meet at a grief counselling group and we quickly realize all is not as it seems with either leading lady – it’s almost like Netflix fed its supercomputer the shows in the heading above.